sbrodehl/pyPublicDecompWT/README.md

 - To clean, navigate into PublicDecompWT folder and run "nmake /f makefile.vc clean" The procedure has been tested with Visual Studio Community 2019

+### Build the conda package
+- It is possible to build the conda package for Linux and Windows (64 bit)
+- Prerequisites:
+  - both platforms: `conda` and `conda-build` must be installed
+  - Windows: Visual Studio Community 2019 must be installed
+- Navigate to the `conda` folder in PublicDecompWT and execute:

+`conda build .`

 ## Windows and Cygwin
 The source code is reported to be compilable with cygwin64, but the feature is not supported officially